-Meditation, or effort to be aware of ones attention and to calm and/or focus the mind in a specific and chosen way, usually combined with stilling the body or measured and deliberate movement, and letting go of emotional turmoil, has been practiced since antiquity as a way of attaining spiritual insight and beneficial states of consciousness.
+Meditation, or the effort to be aware of one's attention and to calm and/or focus the mind in a specific and chosen way, usually combined with stilling the body or by measured and deliberate movement, and letting go of emotional turmoil, has been practiced since antiquity as a way of attaining spiritual insight and beneficial states of consciousness.

 Most spiritual traditions, including all the major world religions, include some form of meditation and many regard it as a central and fundamental tool for spiritual development and understanding.

-Recent scientific research on the effects of meditation has indicated that it can have significant benefits for health, focus, and has notable long-term affects on peoples brains.
+Recent scientific research on the effects of meditation has indicated that it can have significant benefits for health, focus, and has notable long-term effects on a practioner's brain.

 Basic Meditation Techniques Different traditions use different terminology and techniques for developing a meditative state.
 Most share a deliberate focus of attention on one or more of the following areas: